DerwenAI/ERKG/article/draft.md

 Knowledge graphs help us understand about _relations_ between _entities_.
 You can think of these in terms of language grammar, where entities are "nouns" and relations are the "verbs" connecting them.
 In the sentence `"Jack catches the ball"` there are two entities `"Jack"` and `"the ball"` which are both nouns, and these are connected by a relation `"catches"` which is a verb.
 This approach of using graphs allows for very flexible ways of representing knowledge in general.
-Also, there are many powerful algorithms which can be used on graph data, such as the famous [PageRank](https://en.wikipedia.org/wiki/PageRank) used in search.
+Also, there are many powerful algorithms which can be applied for graph data, plus queries, graph machine learning, and so on.

 But there are caveats.
 If the quality of our input datasets is anything like _most_ data in the world, there will be errors.
 Imagine that someone named `"Robert Smith"` lives on `"First Street"` in a large city, and there's also `"Robert A. Smith"` and `"Robert Smith, Jr."` or some typo introduced in official records, confusing either their names or addresses.
 Either case makes record matching confusing and within public records "confusing" might get numbered in the tens, or hundreds, or thousands.
 On the one hand, `"Robert X."` might not be amused to receive an electricity bill for `"Robert A."` when the post office mixes up records.
-On the other hand, if `"Robert X."` recently fled from an arrest, `"Robert A."` is going to really hope the police department doesn't make the same mistake.
+On the other hand, if `"Robert X."` recently fled from an arrest, `"Robert A."` is going to hope the police department doesn't make the same mistake.

 When we build knowledge graphs we want to make sure that unique entities don't get fragmented into a bunch of other poorly connected entities.
 Nor do we want differing entities to get collapsed into one giant blob.